expo/expo-github-action/README.md

 ## Example workflows

-Before you dive into the workflow examples, you should know the basics of GitHub Actions.
+Before diving into the workflow examples, you should know the basics of GitHub Actions.
 You can read more about this in the [GitHub Actions documentation][link-actions].

 1. [Publish on any push to main](#publish-on-any-push-to-main)